zopefoundation/meta/docs/othertopics.rst

 - select "Allow administrators to bypass" so that repository- and organization-level administrators  can approve releases without being in the Release Managers group
+- Under `Deployment branches and tags` you should limit the branches from which a release can be made.
+A good start would be to specify `Protected branches only`, because those usually match the main and older release branches.

 PyPI configuration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~